-It is the single most common complaint in whiplash trauma, being reported by over 90% of patients.
+Neck pain is the single most common complaint in whiplash trauma, being reported by over 90% of patients.
 Often this pain radiates across the shoulders, up into the head, and down between the shoulder blades.
 Whiplash injuries tend to affect all of the tissues in the neck, including the facet joints and discs between the vertebrae, as well as all of the muscles, ligaments and nerves.

 Facet joint pain is the most common cause of neck pain following a car accident.
 Facet joint pain is usually felt on the back of the neck, just to the right or left of centre, and is usually tender to the touch.
 Facet joint pain cannot be visualized on x-rays or MRIs.
 It can only be diagnosed by physical palpation of the area.